Mohaamedl/CalendarConv/README.md

 ## Usage

-1. Click the "Select PDF" button to upload your schedule PDF file.
+1. Click the "Select PDF" button to upload your event schedule PDF file.
 2. Click "Extract and Create .ICS" to process the PDF.
 3. Review the extracted events displayed on the screen.
 4. Click the "Download .ics" button to download the generated calendar file.
+5. For mobile users: Open the downloaded .ics file with your preferred calendar application.
+6. For PC users:
+   - If your system is set up to handle .ics files, double-click the downloaded file to open it with your default calendar application.
+   - If you can't open the .ics file directly, try importing it into your calendar application manually.
+   - Alternatively, use the "Copy Events" button to copy the event details and manually add them to your calendar.

+Note: The process of adding events to your calendar may vary depending on your device and calendar application.
+Some applications may require manual confirmation to add the events.

 ## Contributing